-Soil Sampling and Analysis: A composite soil sample (from 21 points) was collected from 0-30 cm depth during the study years and was analyzed in the laboratory for pH, EC, OC, N, P, K, Fe, Zn, Cu, Mn, B and particle size distribution.
-Details of soil physical and chemical properties of the research site during both years (2008 & 2009) are given in Table 1.
+Soil Sampling and Analysis: A composite soil sample (from 21 points) was collected from 0-30 cm depth during the study years and was analyzed in the laboratory for their pH, EC, OC, N, P, K, Fe, Zn, Cu, Mn, B and particle size distribution.
+Details of soil physical and chemical properties of the research site during both years are given in Table 1.

-Field Methods: The experiments were laid out in a RCBD with four replications.
-Tillage treatments were moldboard plow + two passes of disk harrow (MDD) as conventional tillage method; moldboard plow + one pass of rotavator (MR), chisel plow + one pass of rotavator (CR) and two passes of disk harrow (DD) as reduced tillage methods; one pass of rotavator (R) and one pass of tine cultivator (C) as minimum tillage methods and no-tillage (NT).
+Field Layout: The experiments were laid out in a randomized complete block design (RCBD) with four replications.
+Tillage treatments were moldboard plow + two passes of disk harrow (MDD) and moldboard plow + one pass of rotavator (MR) as conventional tillage methods; chisel plow + one pass of rotavator (CR) and two passes of disk harrow (DD) as reduced tillage methods; one pass of rotavator (R) and one pass of tine cultivator (C) as minimum tillage methods and no-tillage (NT).
 During the study years, tillage treatments were carried out on the same plots.
 The size of each plot was 20.0 m long and 6.0 m wide.
 There were 12 rows of sugar beet in each plot with 50-cm row spacing.
-In both years of study, one of the commercial varieties of sugar beet cv.
-Zarghan was planted on April 3, 2008 and April 5, 2009 using a 6-row sugar beet drill.
-Recommended levels of urea (300 kg haG) in both years and triple super phosphate (50 kg haG) only in the first year of study were used.
+In both years of study, one of the commercial varieties of sugar beet cv.Zarghan was planted on April 3, 2008 and April 5, 2009 using a 6-row sugar beet drill.
+Recommended levels of urea @300 kg ha-1 in both years and triple super phosphate (TSP) @50 kg ha-1 only in the first year of study were used.
 For all treatments, irrigation scheduling was based on the basis of evaporation from A-class pan installed close to the experimental plots.
 Also, pest and weed control operations were performed based on common local practices and commendations.
 All other essential operations were kept identical for all the treatments.